What is Resource Capacity Planning?

 Lack of data for informed decision-making

-Step 1: track resource availability for the future
+Step 1: Track Resource Availability for the Future

-Resource capacity planning begins with a comprehensive understanding of the available resources and their anticipated utilisation in the upcoming weeks and months.
 You will need to identify and analyse upcoming projects to determine their resource requirements.
 This includes understanding the skills, expertise, and profiles needed for each project.

-Next, categorize resources based on skills roles, and expertise.
-This helps in aligning the right resources with specific project demands.
 Use historical data, market trends, and project forecasts to project the demand for resources over the next weeks or months.
 This projection should consider the varying needs of different projects.

 width="100%"